burcakotlu/GLANET/docs/source/tutorial.rst

 Note that we ask you to allow GLANET to allocate 8GB of memory in order to make use of all GLANET facilities.

-\* Throughout the guide, we will use ~path/to/GLANET.jar to indicate your absolute path to GLANET.jar
+\* Throughout the guide, we will use ~path/to/GLANET.jar to indicate your absolute path to GLANET.jar and ~path/to/GLANET Folder/ to indicate your absolute path to GLANET Folder.

 -------------------------------
 GLANET Graphical User Interface